goosbo/cryptonite-tp1/Hello_Hackers.md

 In a previous example `whoami` is invoked by being typed into the prompt and pressing enter.

-Therefore typing `hello` and pressing the enter key retreives the required flag.
+Therefore typing `hello` and pressing the enter key retrieves the required flag.

-### Intro to Arguments
+## Intro to Arguments

 In the given example, arguments seem to follow the command after a space.

 Since the description of the problem states that the command `hello` must be invoked with argument `hackers`, `hello hackers` is invoked in the prompt.
-This retreives the required key.
+This retrieves the required key.